dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2018-2020, Hackatons

 Participated in 5 hackatons(4 in Belarus, 1 in Georgia).
 Won in 3, two  of which were legal hackatons.

 ### 2012-now, Security, privacy and serverless

-- Used security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective, learned how pricy these tools are.
+- Used security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective
-- Used deGoogled phone for one year and saw how ineffective a person is without a corporation.
+- Used deplatformed phone for one year
-- Using distributed networks to store and read data, and understood what is future of computing.
+- Using distributed networks to store and read data
 - Built couple of serverless sites

 ## Education